2jacobtan/my-recommendations/README.md

 Vivid colours, even luminance.
 Distinct semantic highlighting. [no colour for data constructors]

-I tweaked it a ton and it's S-tier now with the tweaks (see `customizing a colour theme` section below).
+This is S-tier with the tweaks I've made (see `customizing a colour theme` section below).

-### B-tier
+### B-tier (some may consider these S-tier; depends on your preference)

 • [Atom One Dark Coal - by shiftybody](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#common_weight_name_mapping) (dark)

 Soft colours, even luminance.
 Distinct semantic highlighting. [no colour for operators, see `customizing a colour theme` section below]

+A fork of [One Dark Pro - by binaryify](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme), super popular theme.

 • [Monokai Pro - by Monokai original author](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode) (dark)

 Icon theme + Colour theme.
 Icon themes are nice (better than the bulit-in), can be applied separately from the colour theme.

 Some shortcomings on its colour theme: does not distinguish module names by unique colour; like 90% of themes on the marketplace, comments are too muted thus hard to read; free trial with occasional nag to pay. [no colour for data constructors]

 ### built-in/pre-installed themes (the good ones)